Shapino, Hymin Research and Development Department, Ethyl Corporation, Baton Rouge, Louisiana.

-A chemical element, Pb, atomic number 82 and atomic weight 207.19.
-Lead is a heavy metal (specific gravity 11.34 at 16°C or 61°F), of bluish color, which tarnishes to dull gray.
-It is pliable, inelastic, easily fusible, melts at 327.4°C (621.3°F), and boils at 1740°C (3164°F).
+A chemical element, Pb, atomic number 82 and atomic weight 207.2.
+Lead is a soft bluish metal, which tarnishes to dull gray.
+It is ductile, malleable, easily fusible, and melts at 327.4°C (621.3°F).
 The normal chemical valences are 2 and 4.
-It is relatively resistant to attack by sulfuric and hydrochloric acids but dissolves slowly in nitric acid.
-Lead is amphoteric, forming lead salts of acids as well as metal salts of plumbic acid.
+Lead is also a toxic heavy metal.
+Lead is relatively resistant to attack by sulfuric and hydrochloric acids but dissolves slowly in nitric acid.
 Lead forms many salts, oxides, and organometallic compounds.
 See also: Periodic table

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.